SNAP Benefits in Alaska: How to Apply and Qualify

 How to Manage Your SNAP Benefits

-Use a mobile app: The Benny app shows your real-time SNAP and EBT Cash balance.
-The app also provides cashback on eligible purchases from participating stores.
+You can also use an app like Benny to see your real-time SNAP and EBT Cash balance.
+The app also provides cashback when you buy eligible items at participating stores.

 EBT Deposit Schedule in Alaska

-In Alaska, SNAP benefits are deposited onto your EBT card on the first day of every month.
-This predictable schedule helps you plan your grocery budget for the entire month ahead.
+In Alaska, SNAP benefits are deposited on the first day of every month.
+This straightforward schedule helps you plan your monthly grocery budget since you always know when your funds will arrive.

-You can check your specific payment data in our Alaska deposit schedule.
+You can check our Alaska deposit schedule for your specific payment data.

 How to Check Your EBT Card Balance

-You can check your balance through the state's online portal, the Benny app, by calling the number on your card, or by looking at your last store or ATM receipt.
+You can check your balance through the state's online portal, by phone, or on your last store or ATM receipt.
+Apps like the Benny app also show your balance and offer cashback on eligible purchases.

 Manage your SNAP Benefits and Get Cashback with Benny